jordanbuschman/coen161_final/README.md

 checkForUsername.php: To be used with AJAX.
 If a username (supplied in $_POST) is already in the user table, return F. Otherwise, return T.

 fetchItems.php: Returns an array containing all of the rows in the item table.
 To be accessed by from shop.php.

+addToCart.php: Takes in a user id, item id, and item count to add to a user's cart.